How to Get Free Audiobooks

 Authors who publish through Amazon have the option of joining a program called KDP Select.
 It’s a marketing system that allows the authors to market their books in certain ways and earn higher commissions.
 It also offers the books worldwide.
 It’s a great program.
 The price an author pays for being in KDP Select is that he or she must agree to sell exclusively through Amazon for no less than 90 days.

 When Amazon launched Kindle Unlimited, without so much as asking “pretty please may I?”, it made the entire library of KDP Select books available to anyone subscribing to Kindle Unlimited (although authors were then permitted to opt out if they wanted to do so).
 That offers a HUGE repository of nonfiction books that you can draw upon to gain expertise on just about any imaginable subject.
 (Of course, fiction is available as well.)

 When I decided to start a podcast, I had little idea where to begin.
 So, I went to the Amazon store and found multiple Kindle Unlimited ebooks on the topic.
 These are the sort of books that would never be made into audiobooks, and if published by a traditional publisher would offer information that is at least six months old.
 That can be a lifetime with technical subjects.
 I like that I can filter by publication date, to make sure I am receiving the most current information.

 The System Summarized

 So there is my total system.
-To feed my information addiction, I spend about $34 per month subscribing to Audible, Scribd, and Kindle Unlimited, supplemented by all the library services.
+To feed my information addiction, I spend about $34 per month subscribing to Audible, Scribd, and Kindle Unlimited, supplemented by all the free library services.
 If I had to limit myself to just two of the paid subscriptions, I’d drop Audible, but I wouldn’t be happy about it.

 I did a search for some nonfiction audiobooks I chose at random, to test their availability from the various sources.
 As you’ll, in this simple test Audible was the only service that offered all three titles in audiobook format.
 Here are the results: